TheRenegadeCoder/sample-programs-website/sources/programs/selection-sort/python/how-to-implement-the-solution.md

     main(sys.argv[1:])
 ```

-This bit of code checks to see if this is the main module run.
-If it is it then calls the main
+This bit of code checks to see if this is the `main` module run.
+If it is it then calls the `main`
 function and passes user input to it.
-In this case the user input would be a string of numbers
+In this case the user input would be a string of numbers to sort
-like so `"2, 1, 10, 5, 3"` (to sort).
+like so: `"2, 1, 10, 5, 3"`.

 ```python
 def main(args):